CSSLint/csslint/README.md

     csslint --rules=adjoining-classes,other-rule file.css

-You can also customize the output format with the `--format` option ("text", "one-line", and "jslint-xml" are available):
+You can also customize the output format with the `--format` option ("text", "one-line", and "lint-xml" are available):

-    csslint --format=jslint-xml file.css
+    csslint --format=lint-xml file.css

 ## Contributors